-Summarize spoken text is one part of the PTE Listening section of the test.
+Summarize spoken text is one part of the PTE Listening test.
 If you are looking for PTE material to study with, then this article will be a good guide for you.

 Summarize Spoken Text: The Task at Hand

 The purpose of the summarize spoken text task is to test your ability to comprehend, analyze and combine information from a lecture and then summarize the key points in writing.
 It assesses both listening and writing skills.
 You will listen, take notes and write.